10 Safety Tips For First Time Electric Scooter Riders

 1. Take Appropriate Safety Measures

-First-time electric scooter riders should never neglect wearing proper safety gear.
+First-time electric scooter users should never neglect wearing proper safety gear.
 In fact, it is very important that every rider wears a helmet whether they are amateur or professional.

 Falling from a scooter onto a hard surface and hitting your head can result in a fatal head injury if you are not wearing a helmet.
 Beginners or first-timers should wear other additional gear like knee pads, elbow pads, and gloves.